-Future BART is an effort, now underway, to begin mapping out the future of BART.
+Future BART is an effort to begin mapping out the future of BART.
 BART is now 40 years old, and requires significant system reinvestment to continue to provide high quality service.
 In addition, the region will change and grow significantly over the next 40 years.
 This effort will explore the tradeoffs involved in considering how BART can meet those dual challenges.

 To learn more about the study, please see the Project Description below and Frequently Asked Questions.

 To tell us what you envision for the future of BART, please go to the Comment page.

 - An interactive tool that will allow you to tell us what your priorities are for BART’s future, where BART should make investments, and how we should pay for them.

 BART began providing rapid transit service to the Bay Area in 1972.
 BART has grown significantly since that time, both geographically, and in ridership.
 As a 40-year old system, BART needs to determine how best to reinvest in the current system, to upgrade parts of the BART system that are nearing the end of their useful lives.
 As we reinvest, BART also needs to lay the groundwork for the future to be able to carry the larger numbers of riders expected in the region over the next 40 years.
 Now is the time for BART to begin planning its next 40 years.